 - If you become permanently disabled or incapacitated, the terms of your living trust in Anaheim are already in place to govern your affairs while you are still alive, in addition to after the time when you eventually pass away.

 Clearly, individuals who own assets jointly, even married couples, should consider creating a living trust as part of their estate plan.
 The trust can help ensure that your wishes are carried out while you are still alive but are unable to carry out those wishes yourself.
 To learn more about how a living trust works, view our free guide, Understanding the Revocable Living Trust – In Language that Anyone Can Understand in 8 Minutes.

+Four Reasons to Use an Anaheim Living Trust to Plan for Your Incapacity.
 For more information about the benefits of using a trust in an estate plan, contact the Law Office of James F. Roberts & Associates, APC, today.
-Call our office of experienced Anaheim living trust attorneys at (714) 459-5481 for a consultation.
+Call our office of experienced Anaheim living trust attorneys at (714) 282-7488 for a consultation.